video-dev/hls.js/docs/API.md

 ## Audio Tracks Control API

+### `hls.setAudioOption(audioOption)`

+Find and select the best matching audio track, making a level switch when a Group change is necessary.
+Updates `hls.config.audioPreference`.
+Returns the selected track or null when no matching track is found.

+### `hls.allAudioTracks`

+get : array of all supported audio tracks found in the Multivariant Playlist

 ### `hls.audioTracks`

-get : array of audio tracks exposed in manifest
+get : array of supported audio tracks in the active audio group ID

 ### `hls.audioTrack`

-get/set : audio track id (returned by)
+get/set : index of selected audio track in `hls.audioTracks`

 ## Subtitle Tracks Control API

+### `hls.setSubtitleOption(subtitleOption)`

+Find and select the best matching subtitle track, making a level switch when a Group change is necessary.
+Updates `hls.config.subtitlePreference`.
+Returns the selected track or null when no matching track is found.

+### `hls.allSubtitleTracks`

+get : array of all subtitle tracks found in the Multivariant Playlist

 ### `hls.subtitleTracks`

-get : array of subtitle tracks exposed in manifest
+get : array of subtitle tracks in the active subtitle group ID

 ### `hls.subtitleTrack`

-get/set : subtitle track id (returned by).
+get/set : index of selected subtitle track in `hls.subtitleTracks`.
 Returns -1 if no track is visible.
 Set to -1 to disable all subtitle tracks.

 ### `hls.subtitleDisplay`